kevin-chalmers/set10108/labs/lab07/README.md

 ********************
 ```

-Modifying this to get all the devices for the platform might change your output.
-If you are using AMD or Intel hardware, you can also retrieve the CPU values.

 ## Loading an OpenCL Kernel

-We are now going to look at how we have a basic method of setting up OpenCL and displaying the information we require, let us move onto performing some processing.
-This involves us loading what are called kernels.
-You can think of this a little bit like loading a shader, but we are doing less specialised programming and more general purpose (hence the name *General Purpose GPU programming*).

-The kernel we are using is below.
+Let us move onto performing some processing.
+This involves us loading what are called **kernels**.
+The kernel is below.
 You should save this in a file called `vec-add.cl`.

 ```opencl
 __kernel void vecadd(__global int *A, __global int *B, __global int *C)